-The Company's cash attract interest at floating rates paid on deposits.
+The Company's cash earns interest at floating rates paid on deposits.
 The interest is typical of Canadian banking rates, which are at present low, however the conservative investment strategy mitigates the risk of deterioration to the investment.
-A change of one basis point in the interest rate would result in an increase/decrease of approximately \$5,860 in the Company's net loss.
+A 1% change in the annualized interest rate would not result in a material change in the Company's net loss for the year ended December 31, 2017.

-11. Supplemental cash flow information
+12. Supplemental cash flow information

-December 31, 2016 December 31, 2015 Common shares issued in connection with the acquisition of Mineral property interest \$ 60,000 \$ - Change in accounts payable included in Mineral property Interest \$ 293,523 \$ 10,035
+December 31, 2017 December 31, 2016 Common shares issued in connection with the acquisition of Mineral property interest \$ 126,000 \$ 60,000 Share-based payments capitalized as exploration and evaluation expenditures \$ 282,059 \$ - Change in accounts payable included in Mineral property Interest \$ 413,291 \$ 293,523